iiijjjii/zsw.ca/questions.md

 <br>
 #### What do you mean 'workout buddy'?<a id="workout"></a>
-Before moving, a friend of mine and I would lift weights together.
-I don't enjoy lifting enough to do it myself but would enjoy having someone else to lift with.
+A friend of mine got me involved in weight training a few years ago.
+He introduced me to the basics and devised a workout program.
+His enthusiasm kept me interested and I made very good progress.
+I have since moved to Guelph and it is no longer practical to workout together.
+I find on my own I am not quite as motivated and I haven't kept a consistent program going.
+I would enjoy having a workout buddy to get back into it.

 <br>
 #### What do you mean 'end-user problems'?<a id="enduser"></a>
-Some people suggest to create a product or service which scratches a personal itch you have.
-The idea is you know the problem domain well and are highly motivated to solve the issue.
-The problem I find with this approach run the risk of solving a problem only a few people have or the solution might not be what the majority of others actually want/like.
-Also I find there is a 'no-depth-perception' feeling I get when working in this style.
-I find it difficult to know when 'done' is.
+Some people suggest a successful business can come about by creating a product or service which scratches a personal itch.
+The thinking goes if you have a problem most likely others do too.
+You know the problem domain well since it keeps cropping up in your environment and you are highly motivated to create a solution as it will resolve an on-going nag.
+Many successful companies and products, for example, google, skype, and twitter, came about with this approach.
+The downside I see to this approach is it runs the risk of solving a problem only a few people have, which doesn't lend to growth, and, because your focus is so much on a solution that you are happy with, your product might not be suitable for what the majority of people need or want.

-Lastly, in the long run I find working on my own problems not as satisfying as working on other peoples problems.
+I have tried this approach with minor projects and I find it hard to get a good feel of the dimension of a task.
+I have little depth perception.
+It's hard to gauge what is a priority and what isn't.
+It's difficult to determine the value of some feature or aspect of the project and how much resources should be applied to it.
+I find it difficult to know when it is 'done'.
+Lastly, in the long run I find working on other peoples problems rather than my own to be more fulfilling.

-With our end-user being the [sporting good store](http://ellwoodepps.com) the problems are obvious.
-They have a large customer base which is used to determine exactly what the problems are.
-By solving these 'end-user problems' we create immediate financial benefits; something they are willing to pay for.
-This business model may not make us gazillionaires but it has a much better chance of long term success than trying to develop the next skype or twitter.
+Currently we our developing an e-commerce site.
+The end-user is the [sporting good store](http://ellwoodepps.com) and the problems are obvious.
+They have a large customer base and their requests and feedback from the employees provide ample evidence of what needs improving and where the prioriites need to be focused.
+By solving these 'end-user problems' we create immediate benefits, something clients are willing to pay for.
+This business model may not make us gazillionaires but I think it has a much better chance of long term success than trying the hit-and-miss approach of developing the next skype or twitter.

 <br>
 #### Why would you *choose* to work in cubicles?<a id="cubicles"></a>
+Cublicles are often the scorn of office design so why would we voluntarily use them?
+Well they actually are pretty effective.
 The cubicles are space efficient.
 They cut down on noise.
 The walls seem to help with focus.
 They are modular.
-They have no drawers which forces me to be organized.
+They have no drawers which forces you to be organized.
 AC power and ethernet are at desk height.
+Hey, what's not to like.
 <br>